mbellier/ArduSatApp/README.md

 Progress
 ---------

 Currently, the first feature developped is the localization of a satellite, from a TLE and a given time.
+The satellite position is given by its longitude and latitude, or its azimuth and elevation given an observation point.

  The program has been tested on a regular desktop computer and not cross-compiled yet.

 Features that will be implemented next:
 	 * Getting current time